 To enable the Lisp debugger set *debugger-hook* to nil.NO.
 Don't do that!
 The way to get back on track is to type just

-:q<CR>which will get you a normal maxima input prompt.
+:q<CR>which will get you out of Lisp and back to a normal maxima input prompt.

 Similarly, if you do something wrong and find yourself looking at a prompt that says